Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 ## Overview

 CAN-FD (and CAN) is a linear bus system, using a twisted pair of wires that carry a differential signal, i.e. one wire carries a high signal (CAN_H) and the other the low signal (CAN_L).
 This makes it very resilient to interference and electrical noise; it was developed for the automotive industry.
-The pair of wires need not be twisted over short distances, and can be twisted and shielded over long distances and/or for particularly noisy environments.
-The total length of the CAN bus can be up to 40m.
+The pair of wires need not be twisted over short distances, and can be twisted and if necessary shielded over long distances and/or for particularly noisy environments.

+The total length of the CAN bus (i.e. maximum cable length between any pair of devices) can be up to about 40m when using the default bit rate of 1Mbit/sec.
+Lower bit rates allow correspondingly longer cables, e.g. 500kbit/sec allows up to about 80m.

 ![can_basics_wiring_01.png](/manual/configuration/can_basics_wiring_01.png =800x){target=_blank}